This post is updated twice a month to reflect the latest movies to leave and enter Amazon Prime. *New additions are

 The Big Sick

 It’s not common for a breakthrough comedy to be so acclaimed and popular that it actually becomes an Oscar nominee for Best Screenplay, but The Big Sick is not a typical comedy (and Holly Hunter was robbed of a nomination too, by the way).
 Kumail Nanjiani loosely adapts his own story and does great work alongside Zoe Kazan.
 It’s really as crowdpleasing as comedies get.
 You kind of have to be an asshole not to like it.

-S. Craig Zahler has become one of the most divisive filmmakers working today thanks to three vicious, brutal movies — Bone Tomahawk, Brawl in Cell Block 99, and Dragged Across Concrete.
-The first two are on Amazon.
-This one is slightly better, a slow-burn Western that stars Kurt Russell, Patrick Wilson, Matthew Fox, and Richard Jenkins as a posse of men who hunt a group of indigenous cannibals.
+S. Craig Zahler has become one of the most divisive filmmakers working today after three vicious, brutal movies — Bone Tomahawk, Brawl in Cell Block 99, and Dragged Across Concrete.
+The first two are both on Amazon.
+This one is slightly better, a slow-burn Western that stars Kurt Russell, Patrick Wilson, Matthew Fox, and Richard Jenkins as a posse of men who hunt a group of indigenous savages.
 The final act is terrifying and intense.
 (If you like it, check out Brawl too.)